Bayes-optimal limits in structured PCA, and how to reach them: Sub-optimality of the previously proposed AMP

 where $\bmu_t = (\mu_1, \ldots, \mu_t)$ and $\bW_t=(W_1, \ldots, W_t)$ is a multivariate Gaussian with zero mean and covariance $\bSigma_t=(\sigma_{ij})_{i,j\le t}$ independent of $X^*$.
 Furthermore, the mean vectors $\{\bmu_t\}_{t\ge 1}$ and the covariance matrices $\{\bSigma_t\}_{t\ge 1}$ are tracked by a deterministic state evolution recursion.
 We refer to \cite{fan2022approximate} for more details on this AMP and associated state evolution.
 Such details won't be crucial for our argument, as we are going to focus directly on the fixed point performance, and not on the dynamics.

 For this section, we restrict the analysis to $(i)$ Rademacher prior $P_X=\frac12(\delta_1+\delta_{-1})$, and $(ii)$ a ``large enough'' signal-to-noise ratio.
-We remark that our methodology extends to more generic factorized priors.
+We emphasize that our methodology extends to more generic factorized priors.
 However, since our goal is to prove sub-optimality of AMP, this setting suffices.
 Moreover, we will further restrict our proof of sub-optimality to $(iii)$ the ``one-step memory'' version of the AMP in \cite{fan2022approximate}.
 This means that the denoiser $h_{t+1}$ in \eqref{eq:AMPZF} is allowed to depend only on the past iterate $\bff^t$.
-A more general ``multi-step memory AMP'' was proposed in \cite{zhong2021approximate}, where the denoiser $h_{t+1}$ can depend on \emph{all} the past iterates $\bff^1, \ldots, \bff^t$.
-We remark that the analysis of \cite{opper2016theory} suggests that the fixed points of both these versions are the same; the longer memory of the latter AMP being only useful to improve its convergence properties.
-Therefore, despite our analysis below holds under hypotheses $(i)$--$(iii)$, we conclude more generically that \emph{the existing AMP algorithms for structured PCA in \cite{fan2022approximate,zhong2021approximate} are sub-optimal, and this is the case for most SNR values and prior/signal's distributions that are not rotationally invariant}\footnote{We do not discard the possibility that for very peculiar choices of SNR regimes and/or priors these generically sub-optimal AMPs end-up being optimal, but that would be for highly specific setting-dependent reasons.
+A more general ``multi-step memory AMP'' was proposed in \cite{zhong2021approximate}, where the denoiser $h_{t+1}$ can depend on \emph{all} the past iterates $\bff^1, \ldots, \bff^t$. {We remark that the analysis of \cite{opper2016theory} suggests that the fixed points of both these versions are the same (see Sec.
+4.2 there); the longer memory of the latter AMP being only useful to improve its convergence properties.
+Note, however, that the setting of the aforementioned reference is different from ours as we have the presence of a spike, not present in \cite{opper2016theory}.
+We thus extrapolate the conclusions of \cite{opper2016theory} for the setting without a spike, in order to conjecture that a multi-step denoiser would not improve the fixed point performance of the AMP of \cite{fan2022approximate} for spiked matrix inference with structured noise.
+This is further validated by our numerical experiments of Sec.~\ref{sec:7.2}.} Therefore, despite our analysis below holds under hypotheses $(i)$--$(iii)$, we conclude more generically that \emph{the existing AMP algorithms for structured PCA in \cite{fan2022approximate,zhong2021approximate} are sub-optimal, and this is the case for most SNR values and prior/signal's distributions that are not rotationally invariant}\footnote{We do not discard the possibility that for very peculiar choices of SNR regimes and/or priors these generically sub-optimal AMPs end-up being optimal, but that would be for highly specific setting-dependent reasons.
 One case where the AMPs of \cite{fan2022approximate}, and also the spectral PCA algorithm \cite{benaych2011eigenvalues}, are actually optimal is when the prior is rotationally invariant (spherical or Gaussian prior), see Section \ref{sec:PCAopt}.}.
-From the findings in the following sections, the reason for the sub-optimality of these AMPs will become clear.
-Essentially, the data $\bY$ is \emph{not} the best choice of matrix to use in the AMP iterates, despite being the most natural one.
+From the findings in the following sections, the reason for the sub-optimality of these AMPs will become clear. {Essentially, the data $\bY$ is \emph{not} the best choice of matrix to use in the AMP iterates, despite being the most natural one, and existing AMP algorithms only exploit the noise structure as a mean to converge rather than a way to increase the inference performance, see Sec.~\ref{sec:4.3} for more details.}